LOVE-ONENESS

 Seeding unto the stars.
 If all is love, then love is one.

-In John 13.34 the principle of unity within discipleship is given: (34) A new. commandment I give unto you, that ye love one another; as I have loved you, that ye also love one another.
+In John 13.34 the principle of unity within discipleship is given: (34) A new commandment I give unto you, that ye love one another; as I have loved you, that ye also love one another.
 (35) By this shall all men know that ye are my disciples, if ye have love one to another.”
 This principle of unity can be very important for those who walk in the Way.
-It is a good theme to practice for the day and can send many doubts and discomforts flying away.
-Modern society tends to split people within and can split people apart, which we have all experienced.
+Either unity or love are good themes for which to sow good seeds and can send many doubts and discomforts flying away.
+A sense of unity bolsters an individual and brings them toward purpose.
+As most of us have experienced, modern society tends to split people within, as many different callings need attention within a day.
+As a prime focus, staying unified within can be very helpful in handling life’s daily grind, especially within relationships.

 The 4 Commandments of Love

-Recognizes the spirit of all creation and displays gratitude.
-“Love the Lord your God…”, giving love expresses respect and reverence.
-Wholeness and Unity, “…all thy heart, mind, soul, and strength,” become attributes of power and strength, always manifested from within but may be expressed without.
+This statement recognizes the spirit of all creation and displays gratitude through love.
+“Love the Lord your God…”, love expresses respect and reverence; Wholeness and Unity, “…with all thy heart, mind, soul, and strength.”
+The attributes of Love, Wholeness, and Unity issue power and strength within you.
+This scripture alone is good ground and should have good seed sown upon it.

 Deut.
 6.4-11; (4) “Here, O Israel: The Lord our God is one Lord.”
 God is one, Himself only.
 (5) “And thou shalt love the Lord thy God with all thine heart, and with all thy soul, and with all thy might.”
 The foundation (first) of all other laws is love.
 (7) “And thou shalt teach them diligently unto thy children,” stresses handing down the personal love of God.
 The love of God knowledge is personally assumed and is individual to each soul, which arrives as blessings on the pathway or might be understood as entering the spiritual promised land, v.
 10-12: “And it shall be when the Lord thy God shall have brought thee into the land which He sware unto they fathers, to Abraham, to Issac, and to Jacob, to give thee great and goodly cities, which thou buildest not, (11) And houses full of all good things, which thou fillest not, and wells digged, which thou diggest not, vineyards and olive trees, which thou plantest not; when thou shalt have eaten and be full; (12) then beware lest thou forget the Lord, which brought thee forth out of the land of Egypt, from the house of bondage.”

-Throughout scripture, to remember God in his person, thence given by Jesus identifying the spirit within, is emphasized.
-The Egyptian mortal mind speaks for itself as a principle.
-Coming out of bondage is not only referred to in the physical but is an ascension into spiritual freedom as well.
+Throughout scripture, to remember God in his person, thence by Jesus identifying the spirit within, is emphasized.
+The Egyptian mortal (earthbound) mind speaks for itself, slavery was preeminent.
+In this scripture, coming out of bondage is not only referred to in the physical but is an ascension into spiritual freedom as well.
 God (spirit) sets free.

 Lev.
 19.11-18; (11) “Ye shall not steal, neither deal falsely, neither lie to one another,” begins the discourse for the society God wants.
 Note v.
 15, “Ye shall do no unrighteousness in judgment; thou shalt not respect the person of the poor, not honor the person of the mighty: but in righteousness, thou shalt judge thy neighbor.”
 Judgments should be made from the well of love and wisdom.
 (18) “Thou shalt not avenge, nor bear any grudge against the children of thy people, but thou shalt love thy neighbor as thyself, I am the Lord your God.”
 The love-teaching appears early on in scripture, is fundamental, and underpins all other teachings.
 Jesus brings Israel back to the love principle, part of the final interpretation of the Law and the Prophets (see Jesus the Nazarene).

-3. Love one another as I (Jesus) have loved you, that others know you are my disciples.
+3. “That ye love one another; as I have loved you, that ye also love one another (that others know you are my disciples, v.
+35),” John 13.34.

 Love for one another is important within smaller groups and helps to extend love to others.
-“That others know you are my disciples,” speaks to the commitment of discipleship (Christed self) and commitment (new man).
+“That others know you are my disciples,” speaks to the commitment of discipleship (Christed self, or to be more like Christ) and commitment to the new man (Ep.
+4.24) who walks in the manner of Christ or his nature.

 John 13.34-35, “A new commandment I give unto you, That ye love one another; as I have loved you…” Jesus uses himself as an example, something most of us could not do, and establishes unity and relationship; Jesus also issues a commandment, another indication of position or identity.
 “That ye also love one another.
 (35) By this shall all men know that ye are my disciples, if ye love one to another.”
 Establishes love as a modem of identity (how others will know you) and puts love at the root of all teachings and relationships, especially within the church (see Epistle of James).